Southern California Institute of Architecture Rankings

 Southern California Institute of Architecture Acceptance rate and admissions statistics

-Southern California Institute of Architecture has an acceptance rate of 60% and is among the top 21% of the most difficult universities to gain admission to in the United States.
+Southern California Institute of Architecture has an acceptance rate of 83% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women